Analysis of multichannel measurements of rare processes with uncertain expected background and acceptance: The Bayesian approach

-There are many other proposed alternative priors that depend on the shape of likelihood and on auxiliary parameters or their measurements.
-For example, ``Jeffrey's general rule'' \cite{KassWasserman} leads to the so-called ``reference priors'', which vary according to the change-of-variables formula, but depend on the shape of likelihood.
-This results in dependency of ``prior knowledge'' on particular experimental features, such as resolution, which is strange, at least.
-See more detailed analysis of this dependency in the introduction of Ref. \cite{Choudalakis_2011} and also the discussion in Ref. \cite{DiscussionWith_2011} for arguments for and against.
+There are many proposed alternative priors that depend on the shape of likelihood and on auxiliary parameters or their measurements.
+For example, ``Jeffreys' general rule'' \cite{KassWasserman} leads to the so-called ``reference priors'', which vary according to the change-of-variables formula and depend on the shape of likelihood.
+This results in a strange dependence of the ``prior knowledge'' on particular experimental features, such as resolution.
+Some considerations are discussed in the introduction of Ref. \cite{Choudalakis_2011} and in Ref. \cite{DiscussionWith_2011}.

-The uniform prior is invariant at the transformations $s = r+b$ with any $b$ \cite{KassWasserman}, but the condition $s \geq 0$ is neglected here.
-For given task there is neither need nor useful interpretation of any transformation of $s$ to any other variable.
-The uniform prior does not shift the most probable value of $s$ from the maximum likelihood value, thus preventing ambiguity, which of them is more ``most probable''.
+The uniform prior is invariant at the transformation $s = r+b$ with any $b$ \cite{KassWasserman}, but the condition $s \geq 0$ is neglected here.
+For a given problem there is neither need nor useful interpretation of any transformation of $s$ to any other variable.
+The uniform prior does not shift the most probable value of $s$ from the maximum likelihood value, thus preventing ambiguity, as to which of them is more ``most probable''.
 Given the probability density for the uniform prior one can easily extract forecasts for any non-uniform prior by simple multiplication and renormalization.

 Because of all these considerations the uniform prior was used for $s$.